ReFocused/whoop/README.md

 # Whoop

-An extremely performant and simple CORS proxy.
+A simple and 🔥🔥🚀 CORS proxy.